shane-jeon/selenium_applitools/README.md

 **Limitations**
   - Free trial account is limited to 100 checkpoints (AKA 100 page checks).
-  - As Applitools Eyes will run test on 3 different browsers and 2 types of devices, the number of lines in the CSV file will be run 5x.
+  - As Applitools Eyes will run test on 3 different browsers and 2 types of devices, the number of rows in the CSV file will be run 5x.
     - To circumvent multiple checkpoints, comment out any of the following located towards the end of ```@BeforeAll```.
 Just ensure at least one is left, otherwise test will not run.
     ```
     config.addBrowser(1600, 1200, BrowserType.CHROME);